-- At EIS, students and teachers believe that "Teaching and learning promote the understanding and practice of academic honesty (IBO, 2014, p.
-4). - To this end, "the principle of academic honesty should be viewed positively by the entire school community and become a natural part of academic study, remaining with the IB student throughout his or her education and beyond," (IBO, 2014, p.1). - At EIS, our emphasis on the development of the Approaches to Learning inculcates a personal ethos of integrity and honesty within all members of the community. - At EIS, our goal is to have IB Learner Profile traits and academic honesty woven together through all aspects of learning.
+At EIS, students and teachers believe that "teaching and learning promote the understanding and practice of academic honesty (IBO, 2014, p.
+4).
+To this end, "the principle of academic honesty should be viewed positively by the entire school community and become a natural part of academic study, remaining with the IB student throughout his or her education and beyond," (IBO, 2014, p.1).
+At EIS, our emphasis on the development of the Approaches to Learning inculcates a personal ethos of integrity and honesty within all members of the community.
+At EIS, our goal is to have IB Learner Profile traits and academic honesty woven together through all aspects of learning.
+In particular developing students who are 'principled' learners, displaying a clear understanding and consistent approach to undertaking academic work.